The Kabbalah, the Tarot and the Middle Way

 Without this Sephirah, we cannot possibly reach Kether, for it is the bridge across the chasm, the oasis allowing passage across a formidable desert.
 When revealed as Yesod, it represents a state of higher realization and a state of bliss, of increasing intensity at each higher Tree of Life it appears.
 Each provides the essential nourishment to propel us into the next higher World of Manifestation.
 They are mystical experiences providing the flame that lights up the path ahead, the inspirational fire for the precipitous climb towards the pristine skies of our spiritual destiny.

-Jacob’s Ladder has five pairs of these Sephiroth comprising of Yesod and Tiphareth (or the revealed Daath and Kether, which are Yesod and Tiphareth of the higher world).
-Yesod represents the mystical experience that enables us to reach the more stable spiritual state of Tiphareth which then needs to be refined further until we are ready to cross the next threshold in order to proceed to the higher Yesod of the next world.
+Jacob’s Ladder has five pairs of these Sephiroth comprising of Yesod and Tiphareth (or the revealed Daath and Kether, which are Yesod and Tiphareth of the higher World of Manifestation).
+Yesod represents the mystical experience that enables us to reach the more stable spiritual state of Tiphareth which then needs to be refined further until we are ready to cross the next threshold in order to proceed to the higher Yesod of the next World of Manifestation.
 These sets of Yesod and Tiphareth (or the revealed Daath and Kether) form stages of the spiritual path which become more profound and intense the higher we go.
 These stages correspond to the stages depicted as the “Five Paths” known in Vajrayana Buddhism as the Path of Accumulation, the Path of Preparation, the Path of Seeing, the Path of Meditation, and the Path of No More Learning.
 Each of these stages in the Spiritual Path can only be reached after we cross its corresponding threshold.

 The spiritual path is thus a path with many thresholds to be crossed, one after another.
 When we reach each threshold, or when we realize each next step we have to take, we simply have to make the commitment and go.
 This is really the Kalama Sutta in action.
 We must act on what we know.
 We must cross each threshold when we come to it.
 Otherwise, we go no further; that is where we stop.
 This then is the crucial message unmistakably staring at us from the structure of Jacob’s Ladder.